-This newsletter is not an advertisement or any form of solicitation and should not be construed as such.
-This newsletter has been prepared for general information purposes only.
-Nothing in this newsletter constitutes professional advice or a legal opinion.
+This compendium is not an advertisement or any form of solicitation and should not be construed as such.
+This compendium has been prepared for general information purposes only.
+Nothing in this compendium constitutes professional advice or a legal opinion.
 You should obtain appropriate professional advice before making any business, legal or other decisions.
-JSA and the authors of this update disclaim all and any liability to any person who takes any decision based on this publication.
+This compendium is a consolidation of only the relevant notifications/judgements circulated in the newsletters or as prisms.
+Please read the original documents of the notifications/ judgments.
+Please note that this compendium is not exhaustive.
+JSA and the authors mentioned in the compendium disclaim all and any liability to any person who takes any decision based on this publication.